 2 Tbsp fresh thyme leaves

-3 Tbsp flour (whole-wheat, spelt, or any flour)
+3 Tbsp whole-wheat flour (or spelt or almond flour)

 1 (10-ounce) box frozen cooked butternut squash, defrosted

-1 cup almond milk (or whole milk or half-and-half)
+1 cup whole milk (or almond milk, cashew milk, half-and-half)

-2 cups (8oz) cheese, grated (combo of sharp Cheddar, Fontina, Gouda, and/or Gruyere)
+2 cups (8oz) cheese, grated (I like a combo of sharp Cheddar, Fontina and Gouda)

 ¼ tsp ground nutmeg